Canon M6 vs Sony A7R II

 Review summary: Canon M6 vs Sony A7R II

 So what is the bottom line?
 Which of the two cameras – the Canon M6 or the Sony A7R II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS M6: